pdil/PDColorPicker/README.md

 ## 📄 Requirements

-* iOS 9.0 or greater
+* iOS 9.0 or later
-* Xcode 7 or greater
+* Xcode 9.0 or later
+* Swift 3.2 or later

 ## 💻 Installation